-- a From the Apple menu, choose System Preferences.
+- a From the Finder desktop, click Apple menu → System Preferences.

 - b Click Network.

 - c Click AirPort.

-- a From the Go menu, choose Applications.

-- b From the Applications folder, double-click Internet Connect.

-- c From the toolbar, click AirPort.

-- 2 From the Network pop-up menu, select print server xxxxxx, where the x's are the last six digits of the MAC address located on the MAC address sheet.
+- a From the Finder desktop, click Go → Applications. - b From the Applications folder, double-click Internet Connect. - c From the toolbar, click AirPort. - 2 From the Network popup menu, select print server xxxxxx, where the x's are the last six digits of the MAC address located on the MAC address sheet.

-- 3 Open the Safari browser.

-- 4 From the Bookmarks drop-down menu, select Show. - 5 Under Collections, select Bonjour or Rendezvous, and then double-click the printer name. - 6 From the main page of the Embedded Web Server, navigate to the page where the wireless settings information is stored.
+- 3 Open the Safari browser. - 4 From the Bookmarks drop-down menu, select Show. - 5 Under Collections, select Bonjour or Rendezvous, and then double-click the printer name. - 6 From the main page of the Embedded Web Server, navigate to the page where the wireless settings information is stored.